Can You Ask For Price Reduction After Inspection In Chicago?

 Many buyers wonder – “after getting the inspection report, can we go back to the seller and ask for a price reduction or credit?

-Can You Ask For Price Reduction After Inspection In Chicago?
+Can You Ask For Price Reduction After Inspection?

 However, there are a few important things to keep in mind if asking for a lowered price post-inspection: